project-oak/arcsjs-chromium/README.md

 section, or perhaps allow the user to set a filter like "Show only favorites".

-We started off this document by declaring that our functions are pure-functional, they cannot mutate global state (although they can access the `inputs` and `state` objects).
+We started off this document by declaring that our functions are pure-functional and unable to mutate global state (although they can access the `inputs` and `state` objects).
 But there is one exception to this rule: **_ privateData_**.
-Hidden in each *modelItem* given to a `decorator` there is an extra field, `privateData` which acts like a memoized computation.
-It is an immutable variable, whose value is whatever value the function last returned.
+Hidden in each *modelItem* given to a `decorator` there is an extra field, `privateData`, which acts like a memoized computation.
+It is an immutable variable whose value is whatever value the function last returned.
 The runtime simply hands the `privateData` object back to the function on next invocation.
 A very important property of this is that **each invocation of a decorator on an individual font has a unique privateData**.
-It is a 1 to 1 mapping, and there is no ability for two model items to mix their privateData.
+It is a 1-to-1 mapping, and there is no ability for two model items to mix their `privateData`.

 Let's try to allow 'favoriting' fonts.
 First, the UI: